silnrsi/font-lateef/source/typetuner/README_TT.txt

 Thank you for your interest in the Lateef font.
 We hope you find it useful!

-The Lateef font does not contain complete coverage of all the characters defined in Unicode for Arabic script.
-The font is intended to contain all the characters required for use by languages which use this Sindhi-style (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).

-Named after Shah Abdul Lateef Bhitai, the famous Sindhi mystic and poet, this font is intended to be an appropriate style for use in Sindhi and other languages of the southern Asia.
+Lateef is named after Shah Abdul Lateef Bhitai, the famous Sindhi mystic and poet.
+It is intended to be an appropriate style for use in Sindhi and other languages of the South Asian region.

-Font smarts are implemented using OpenType and Graphite technologies.
-A number of glyph variations are accessible through font features available via both OpenType and Graphite technologies.
+This release supports virtually all of the Unicode 13.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+Font smarts are implemented using state-of-the-art OpenType technology, including variant glyphs for a number of characters for use in particular contexts.

 Lateef is released under the SIL Open Font License.
 Lateef is a trademark of SIL International.